Transport all logs into Amazon S3 with Logging operator

 Create AWS

-set you can use the following snippet.Or set up the secret manually.
+$AWS_ACCESS_KEY_IDand$AWS_SECRET_ACCESS_KEYset you can use the following snippet.kubectl -n logging create secret generic logging-s3 --from-literal "awsAccessKeyId=$AWS_ACCESS_KEY_ID" --from-literal "awsSecretAccessKey=$AWS_SECRET_ACCESS_KEY"Or set up the secret manually.

 Create the